taotliu/mMPA/README.md

 # mMPA
-R package for implementing marker-assisted mini-pooling with algorithm (mMPA)
+An R package for implementing marker-assisted mini-pooling with algorithm (mMPA)

 ## Installation